dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/zendesk.md

     print(info)
    ```

-   > This can useful to reduce the potiential failure window when loading large amounts of historic
+   > This can be useful to reduce the potential failure window when loading large amounts of historic
    > data.
 This approach can be used with all incremental Zendesk sources.